Codematesltd/society_website/postman_login_payloads.md

 - Use `type` as either `deposit` (to add funds) or `withdraw` (to remove funds).
 - `balance_after` shows the member's balance after the transaction.
 - All fields except `remarks` are required.
+- After a successful deposit/withdraw, a receipt URL is returned and an email is sent to the member/customer.